 WARNING!
 Many common painkillers, sleeping drugs and anxiety blockers are illegal in Uzbekistan.
-See the peculiarities chapter below to make sure you do not get arrested.
+See the warning below.

 Uzbekistan shares borders with Kyrgyzstan, Kazakhstan, Tajikistan, Afghanistan and Turkmenistan.
 Due to conflicts, natural disasters or diseases, the border crossings can close unpredictably.
 Ask around before you set off and check our forum for announcements.

 To see the location of the border posts, check the Silk Road border crossing map on the overview page.
 For more info on registering yourself, check out registration in Uzbekistan and the Uzbekistan visa chapter.
 To learn more about getting around Uzbekistan, see transport in Uzbekistan.

 Previously, crossing the border into Uzbekistan was quite a hassle.
 You had to fill in customs documents in twofold, lengthy examinations of your luggage and long lines were all a fact of life.
 Since 2018, things have sped up enormously and many foreigners report a very fast experience.
 Nonetheless, we do recommend you take a close look at the warnings below – they are still valid, even if the vast majority of travelers reports a hassle-free experience.

 Warning about the warning.
 Since the liberalisation of Uzbekistan in 2018, no tourist has reported negative feedback about crossing the border, except for bringing in drones.
 Border guards no longer check your medicine box, your phone or your wallet.
 In other words, the likelihood of you going to jail over any of the below has these days dropped to practically zero.
 But we still keep up this warning, not to scare you, but rather to cover ourselves in case things change once again.